fbpx

 Of the Land is a family and community farm that believes in the power of food and the beauty in sharing the nature that is around us.
 They provide organic faire, catering, and one of a kind wedding and event experiences.
 (And it is run by some pretty incredible human beings–Bridgett and Trent Blough!)

-One of the great services Of the Land offers is their Green Box–otherwise referred to as the “Farmers’ Market in a Box!”
+One of the great services Of the Land offers is their Green Box–otherwise referred to as the “Farmers’ Market in a Box!”.
 The Green Box is a way to source locally grown produce, meats, eggs, dairy, kitchen staples, complete meals, and much more–all from the Of the Land farm and other local farmers, artisans and producers!

 You can access the green box via the virtual marketplace here!
 In the growing season, they offer weekly and bi-weekly subscriptions–you can also do a one-time order as long as you have an order of at least $35!